Welcome to the IIT Chicago-Kent College of Law web pages for our newly admitted students!

 Qualification of Student for the Concentration:

 Any LL.M. student seeking to qualify to complete a concentration semester or year must be in good academic standing, file a concentration application by April 1 of a given year for study beginning in the following fall semester, and arrange to have submitted on the student's behalf, one recommendation by a Chicago-Kent faculty member who has had relevant experience with the student and who can opine on the student's academic performance and English language abilities.
-After a student has been approved for a concentration semester, where applicable, the student is to file a Program Extension form (along with a new financial affidavit) with the Illinois Tech International Center on the main campus.
+After a student has been approved for a concentration semester, where applicable, the student is to file a Program Extension form (along with a new financial affidavit) with the Illinois Tech Office of Global Services on the main campus.

 Academic Requirements for a Concentration: